Research Data Management (RDM)

 Storage and Archiving

-When archiving research data, a distinction is made between the secure and usable storage of research data for a period of 10 years in accordance with the rules of good scientific practice (archiving) and long-term storage for periods of more than 25 years.
+When archiving research data, a distinction is made between the secure and usable storage of research data for a period of 10 years in accordance with the rules of good research practice (archiving) and long-term storage for periods of more than 25 years.

-In RESOLVdata research data is securely stored for a period of at least 10 years.
+In RESOLVdata, research data is securely stored for a period of at least 10 years.
 Unauthorized access to the stored data is prevented by a rights management system.

 Archiving and long-term archiving (for more than 25 years) pose particular challenges for your data.
 Archived data should be in an open, non-proprietary format if possible.
 If migration to an open format is not technically feasible, then the software used to create or open the data should also be archived.
 If necessary, the entire software environment can be archived (virtualization and containerization) to ensure the usability of the research data.